SharedCode/sop/README.md

   * ```> 1``` means that the current key(x) is greater than the other key(y) being compared
   * ```< 1``` means that the current key(x) is lesser than the other key(y) being compared

 You can also create or open one or many B-Trees within a transaction.
 And you can have/or manage one or many transactions within your application.
-Of course, it is a full-fledged ACID transaction implementation.

-Blob storage was implemented in Cassandra, thus, there is no need for AWS S3.
-Import path for SOP V2 is: "github.com/SharedCode/sop/in_red_ck".
+Import path for SOP V2 is: "github.com/SharedCode/sop/in_red_ck". "in_red_ck" is an acronym that stands for:
 SOP in Redis, Cassandra & Kafka(in_red_ck).
 Or fashionably, SOP in "red Calvin Klein", hehe.
+And kept as is despite kafka bit was no longer there as SOP standardized on all Cassandra persistence including the transaction logging part upon reaching beta release.

 V2 is in Beta status and there is no known issue.